GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/pubsublite/README.md

 ## checkpoint location for the pubsublite topics
 pubsublite.checkpoint.location=<checkpoint location>
 ## Project that contains the output table
-pubsub.bigtable.output.project.id=<bigtable output project id>
+pubsublite.bigtable.output.project.id=<bigtable output project id>
 ## BigTable Instance Id
-pubsub.bigtable.output.instance.id=<bigtable instance id>
+pubsublite.bigtable.output.instance.id=<bigtable instance id>
 ## BigTable output table
-pubsub.bigtable.output.table=<bigtable output table>
+pubsublite.bigtable.output.table=<bigtable output table>

 The input message has to be in the following format for one rowkey.
 {